ibm-cloud-docs/databases-for-mongodb/howto-user-management.md

 {{site.data.keyword.databases-for-mongodb_full}} deployments come with authentication enabled and use MongoDB's [role-based access control](https://docs.mongodb.com/manual/core/authorization/){: external}.

 When you provision a new deployment in {{site.data.keyword.cloud_notm}}, you are automatically given access to a MongoDB admin user.
-You can also add users in the _Service Credentials_ panel, the cloud databases CLI plug-in, or the cloud databases API.
+You can add users in the UI in _Service Credentials_, with the [{{site.data.keyword.databases-for}} CLI plug-in](/docs/databases-cli-plugin), or the [{{site.data.keyword.databases-for}} API](https://cloud.ibm.com/apidocs/cloud-databases-api/cloud-databases-api-v5#introduction).

 MongoDB centralizes user data in the `admin` database.
 You can list all users and their roles and database permissions [in the mongo shell](/docs/databases-for-mongodb?topic=databases-for-mongodb-mongo-shell) by using the `show users` command.
 ```sh